Artificial Intelligence is the New Astrology of Software Quality

 Ying Ki Kwong, E-Government Program Manager, Enterprise Information Services - State of Oregon

-Ying Ki Kwong, PhD, PMP is the Statewide QA Program Manager in the Office of the State CIO in Oregon state government.
-Prior to this role, he was IT Investment Oversight Coordinator in the same office and was Project Office Manager of the Medicaid Management Information System Project in the Oregon Department of Human Services.
+Ying Ki Kwong, PhD, PMP is the E-Government Program Manager in the Office of the State CIO in Oregon state government.
+Prior to this role, he was Statewide QA Program Manager, IT Investment Oversight Coordinator, and Project Office Manager of the Medicaid Management Information System Project.